Need help with your Discussion

 Organizational Theory

 You are to prepare a response to the assignment below.
-Your final paper should be double- spaced, between five to seven pages in length, not counting the cover page or any appendices.
-You should use 12-point type.
+Your final paper should be double-spaced, between five to seven pages, not counting the cover page or appendices.
+It would be best if you used a 12-point type.
 You must cite relevant materials from readings and handouts.
-You should also present your own thoughts concerning this, using observations from your own experiences.
-You should document all material brought in from sources other than your own thinking using APA style.
+You should also present your thoughts concerning this, using observations from your experiences.
+You should document all material brought in from sources other than your thinking using APA style.

 Organizational Theory